Traffic Accidents in Pennsylvania

 The Numbers Game: What Does It Show?

 Over 32,700 people died across the United States in traffic accidents during 2013, with about one-third of the crashes rooted in alcohol-impaired driving.
-For the year 2013 in all of Pennsylvania, vehicular crashes took 1,208 lives, with that number roughly evenly split between urban and rural areas.
+For the year 2013 in all of Pennsylvania, truck accident lawyers in Philadelphia can provide essential assistance in cases involving vehicular crashes that took 1,208 lives, with that number roughly evenly split between urban and rural areas.
 The number represents accidents involving cars, pickup trucks and SUVs, large trucks, motorcycles, bicycles, and pedestrians.
 The number of motorcycle fatalities was 178, and pedestrian deaths amounted to 147.
 Single-vehicle crashes, 54 percent of all deaths, numbered 655.

 Seat belt compliance for our state runs about 84 percent; a bit more than one-third of all deaths (422) had unrestrained occupants in the car.
 In crashes where alcohol was involved, 200 were estimated to have had a blood alcohol concentration (BAC) of 0.08 or higher, 0.08 BAC being the legal definition of driving under the influence.
 That’s roughly 32 percent of the 620 drivers who died in accidents during 2013.
 However, speed was the number one contributing factor in fatal crashes statewide.
 (Note than an accident can have more than one contributing factor.)